rmerg639/AndraeusAi-research/SCIENCE.md

 ---

-*This document is released under Apache License 2.0* *Part of the Personal AI Research project by Rocco Andraeus Sergi*
+*Copyright (c) 2025 Rocco Andraeus Sergi.
+All Rights Reserved.*
+*Part of the Andraeus AI Scaling and Context Window Solution Research*